FloFaber/MphpD/README.md

 ## How to use

-This library is simple to use.
+This library is simple to use as you can see in these examples:

 ```PHP
 $options = [